 Where we run into that a lot is in the smaller communities again, where the public works director, the water operator, the wastewater operator, or even the clerk have been there for 20, 30 plus years.
 They just know this stuff.
 They know where the valves are in the street.
 They know the project that was done 15 years ago that fixed X, Y, Z. Some of this is just documenting things that have been done or that we know that we have to do.
 It’s kind of like a grocery list.
 You put your list together of things that you need so that it doesn’t get forgotten by the current council or future council.
 Everybody kind of knows where you’re going.

 Kathleen Connor (5:43)

-It’s not a one size fits all in terms of the way we approach Capital Improvement Plans.
-It’s really dependent upon the community and what their vision is.
+It’s not a one-size-fits-all in terms of the way we approach Capital Improvement Plans.
+It’s dependent upon the community and what its vision is.

 Wade Greiman (5:53)

 So really what it is, is it’s an exercise of effective and active listening to find out what the community’s concerns are, what their limitations are, what their goals are, and then fashioning a plan and approach to their Capital Improvement Program planning process that best fits them.

 In working with a city that’s about to go through the Capital Improvements Program development process or the CIP process, what are some of the documents that you might rely upon to assist them with their upcoming CIP planning work?

 Usually, if they have a comprehensive plan that they have completed at some point, we start with that.
 People prioritizing and saying what their wants and needs are.
 The comprehensive plan is usually a community type of process where everybody gets to come in and give their input and then the final document comes into place, and it’s really to represent the general wants and desires of the community.
 That would probably be the biggest document I would say that I rely on.